On the index of minimal 2-tori in the 4-sphere: Minimal tori in

-Now we consider Item (2).
-If $f$ lies in some great $S^3$, then it follows from Urbano's theorem \cite{Urbano}.
-So we assume that $f$ is full in $S^4$.
-We will show by construction of test eigensections that the eigenspace belonging to $\lambda=-2$ has dimension {\em at least} $6$.
-Since $\lambda_1<-2$, we have $Ind(f)\geq7.$
+Now consider item (2): if $f$ lies in some great $S^3$, then (2) follows from Urbano's theorem \cite{Urbano}.
+Thus we may assume $f$ is full in $S^4$.
+We will show by construction of test eigensections that the eigenspace belonging to $\alpha=-2$ has dimension {\em at least} $6$.
+Since $\alpha_1<-2$, we have $\Ind(f)\geq7.$